aws-samples/serverless-patterns/apigw-lambda-bedrock-sam-node/README.md

 1. **Amazon API Gateway**: Receives the HTTP POST request containing the user prompt.

-2. **AWS Lambda**: The API Gateway triggers the Lambda functions which use either `InvokeModelWithResponseStreamCommand` or `InvokeModelCommand` to call Bedrock for streaming and non-streaming use cases.
+2. **AWS Lambda**: The API Gateway invokes the Lambda functions which use either `InvokeModelWithResponseStreamCommand` or `InvokeModelCommand` to call Bedrock for streaming and non-streaming use cases.

 3. **Amazon Bedrock**: Based on the given prompt, generates the content and streams/ returns the response to the respective Lambda functions.

 4. **Response**: The API Gateway either streams the responses back to the client (Fig. 1) or returns the whole response together.

 ## Testing